 Abstract

-Background.
-This study aimed to assess the effectiveness of a combine systemic and nonsurgical periodontal treatments, in eradicating gastric Helicobacter pylori (H. pylori) in patients having the bacterium within their subgingival biofilm.
 Methods.
-This randomized clinical trial (RCT) investigated 102 patients diagnosed with peptic ulcer or dyspepsia and positive stomach test for H. pylori infection (G+).
-Participants with negative test for oral infection received only triple therapy (G3, n = 38), and whom positive for oral infection were randomly allocated to one of two treatment regimens: A 14-day course of triple therapy (comprising antibiotics, antimicrobials, and proton pump inhibitors) alongside periodontal therapy (G1, n = 32), or triple therapy alone (G2, n = 32).
-The effectiveness of H. pylori eradication was assessed four weeks post-treatment using the H. pylori stool antigen (Stool Ag) test.
-Data analysis was performed using SPSS software version 22.
-Results.
-In the G2 and G3 groups, triple therapy achieved success rates of 52% and 84%, respectively.
-When periodontal therapy was integrated with triple therapy in G1 group, the success rate was 80%.
-Significant statistical differences were observed between the G1 and G2 groups (P = 0.037), and also between the G3 and G2 groups (P = 0.015).
-Conversely, no significant difference was found between the G1 and G3 groups (P > 0.05).
-Conclusion.
-Periodontal therapy has the potential to substantially increase the efficacy of H. pylori eradication regimens for gastric infections.
+This randomized clinical trial (RCT) investigated 102 patients diagnosed with peptic ulcer or dyspepsia and a positive stomach test for H. pylori infection (G+).
+Participants with a negative test for oral infection received only triple therapy (G3, n=38), and those positive for oral infection were randomly allocated to one of the two treatment regimens: a 14-day course of triple therapy (comprising antibiotics, antimicrobials, and proton pump inhibitors) alongside periodontal therapy (G1, n=32) or triple therapy alone (G2, n=32).
+The effectiveness of H. pylori eradication was assessed four weeks after treatment using the H. pylori stool antigen (stool Ag) test.
+Data analysis was performed using SPSS 22.